You are here

 YBCA’s Grand Lobby and 701 Mission Plaza are not available for private rental during public access hours.
 Shared use or afterhours private events are permitted, and your YBCA Event Manager shall specify the time, location, and options for early setup.
 Current public hours are:

 - Thursday, Friday: 8:00am-8:00pm

 Reduced licensing fees are available for organizations that qualify as tax exempt pursuant to section 501(c)3 of the Internal Revenue Code.
 Documentation of 501(c)3 status is required for application of fees.

 Reservation & Licensing Process

-SchedulingPriority will be given to the scheduling of YBCA's programs and activities.
+SchedulingPriority will be given to the scheduling of Yerba Buena Center for Arts’ programs and activities.
 The reservation and scheduling calendar is on a one-year cycle based on our fiscal year, which begins July 1 and ends June 30.
 Dates become open as follows: